 - Computer-Integrated Manufacturing Systems

-A complete list of course descriptions can be found here.
-All courses are offered in the evening - 2 nights a week for 2 hours a night.
+All courses are offered in the evening - and some courses are also available online.
 You may join the certificate program at any time and begin taking classes in either September, January or May (limited course availability in May).

 Applicants must have a Bachelor of Science degree in any engineering discipline (mechanical, electrical, computer, civil, etc.).
 Applicants with a Bachelor of Science degree in an engineering technology discipline will be considered for admission, but may have to take additional preparatory courses.